-According to OptinMonster, “a conversion is an action taken by your website visitor in response to your call to action (CTA).”
+A conversion is an action taken by your website visitor in response to your call to action (CTA).

-Here, we have a simple and clean design, with web copy that’s focused on adding value and aesthetics to make important actions (such as the CTA button) stand out.
+We also have a simple and clean design with web copy that’s focused on adding value by displaying OptinMonster’s features and benefits.

 Why is Conversion-Focused Web Design Important?

-Now let’s look at some prominent ways to improve your website conversion, along with some great examples for each of the tips we’ll mention.
+Now let’s look at the ways to improve your website conversion, along with some great examples for each tip.

 For each of these tips, we’ll use examples of SaaS companies you may already know as a way to understand how to implement the same tactics on your own website.

 Tip #1: Keep Important Elements Above the Fold

 The first way to improve your website conversion is by keeping important elements above the fold.